 Gender pay reporting legislation requires employers with 250 or more employees to publish statutory calculations every year showing how large the pay gap is between their male and female employees.
-The deadline to report is 30th March for public sector employers (delayed to 5th October due to Coronavirus, for data for 2020/21).
+The deadline to report is 31 March for public sector employers.
 There are six calculations to carry out, the results of which are outlined in this report.
 These results will also be published on the Government website.